Before the formal definition is given, let us go straight to an example.

 , for

-(We leave it as an exercise to verify that this is a
+.
+(We leave it as an exercise to verify that this is a vector space over

 This wasn't a very efficient example.
 Let's try again.